nathanjchan/calories-per-dollar-app/README.md

 # Calories Per Dollar App
 ## Intro
-Optimize your shopping for **max caloric-intake efficiency**: input calories per serving, number of servings, and price.
+Optimize your shopping for **max caloric-intake efficiency**.
+Input calories per serving, number of servings, and price.
 Output is calories per dollar.
 Save items for future reference.

 ## Purpose
 Demonstrates ability to create mobile apps, understanding of software engineering concepts, and usage of Kotlin and Android Studio.